stalincisco/docker-repo/Docker All Commands.md

 You can manage disks, partitions, and LVM by going to Storage (dnf install -y cockpit-storaged).
 Also, you can check disk read and write performance and storage logs.

-You can manage Podman containers by going yo the Podman Containers (dnf install -y cockpit-podman) page.
-Here, you can run, stop, delete and commit containers.

 Manage the Kernel virtual machines (dnf install -y cockpit-machines) by going to Virtual Machines.